-2. Press Cmd + Alt +↑, or choose View - Columns - Show All in the Application Menu to ensure that encoding will be fixed in all tags' columns.
+2. Press ⌘+⌥+↑, or choose "View / Columns / Show All" in the main menu to ensure that Tag Editor will fix encoding in all tags' columns.

 3. Select rows or columns with wrong-encoded tags using keyboard shortcuts or select with the menu as it is shown below:

-Rows Selection with Application Menu
+Rows Selection with the main menu

-Columns Selection with Application Menu
+Columns Selection with the main menu

-4. In the Application menu open Edit - Fix Encoding list and click on the potentially corresponding encoding.
+4. In the Application or Action menu, open the "Edit / Fix Encoding" list and click on the potentially corresponding encoding.
 If the first choice of encoding works, tags should be perfectly readable in the given language.